History of the petroleum industry in Canada (natural gas): Gas sausages

 As deregulation put an end to vertically integrated gas delivery and marketing, consuming regions began crying for additional pipeline capacity.
 In Alberta, half a continent away from America's east coast and from the San Francisco Bay, cheap gas awaited.
 All they needed were pipelines.
 By the late 1980s and early 1990s, governments generally supported throwing open to all contenders the race to build pipelines.
 Competition among operators moving the gas to market - not government regulation - was supposed to keep transmission costs reasonable in the new milieu.

 As pipeline projects proliferated, natural gas producers sought new markets for their inexpensive and apparently plentiful product.
 Electrical power generation with gas became a growth industry.
 As coal, hydroelectric and nuclear-powered generation facilities came under attack for environmental reasons, gas stepped in and sold itself as a clean alternative.
 Businesses arranged for pipelines to transport natural gas for them, found markets for electricity, and even created "cogeneration plants" to sell the heat created by gas-fired generators to other markets.

 As long as natural gas supplies exceeded demand, these facilities remained attractive.
 They used an inexpensive and environmentally friendly fuel.
 They met immediate needs at only a fraction of the cost of large nuclear, hydro-electric or coal-powered facilities.
 Although their share of the market would shrink if gas prices rose, these ingenious projects filled an important market niche during the long period of gas surplus.

 Exploration and development

 The demand for larger supplies of natural gas to meet expanding markets created a need for more gas processing facilities.
 Industry responded by developing new fields in the rural west.
 Occasionally this led to tragedy, as in the case of the second of Amoco Canada's Lodgepole blowouts.

 Lodgepole blowout

-In 1982, Amoco was drilling a sour gas well, which blew wild.
+In 1982 near Lodgepole, Alberta, Amoco was drilling a sour gas well, which blew wild.
 Especially because the company had experienced a serious blowout in the same gas field five years earlier, regulatory and public opprobrium was intense.
 Much of the public outrage occurred because, on some days, the rotten-egg odour of hydrogen sulfide (H2S) in the gas could be smelled as far away as Winnipeg, nearly 1,500 kilometres distant.